freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-sysadmins/rate-limiting.md

 ---
 layout: page
 title: Rate Limiting
-dropdown: Knowledge Base
+dropdown: Knowledge Base, FREME for System Administrators
-pos: 4.9
+pos: 4.15
 ---
 # Rate Limiting
 Using the Rate-Limiting filter a server administrator can limit the amount of requests as well as the size of all requests made by one user.